Skip to footer content

 JAVA

-The above code will make this form static and it can easily be used as template for future references.
+The above code will make the form static, making it easier to use as a template for future references.

 5. Conclusion